 FNL: Please share something specific that you’ve done to grow your practice or attract more clients.

 I do a variety of things to grow my practice.
 I got into creating videos last year and I find that having them on my website really helps prospective clients build trust with me even before we speak for the first time.
 I made the commitment to email my list weekly, and I say ‘yes’ even when things are scary—when the doctor reached out to me for the first time, and every time she calls, when I’m asked to give talks to various audiences.
 I’m highly introverted but I make a point of saying yes to scary things and putting myself out there when the opportunities arise.

 FNL: Do you have a specific client success that you’d like to share?

 I’ve had several instances recently where a client has been told by another practitioner that diet won’t make a difference in their condition.
 And I have a client who worked with other “nutritionists” who only sold her supplements and the nutrition part was just a handout.
 Yet when I get in there and do the true, Functional Nutrition work, they do get better.
-They’re able to avoid medication for anxiety, able to wear jeans again after resolving severe vulvodynia from interstitial cystitis.
-Really what it comes down to is that they’re able to take back control of their own health through their daily decisions and actions around food, which is a great gift to be able to give people.
+They’re able to avoid medication for anxiety, able to wear jeans again after resolving severe vulvodynia from interstitial cystitis, and really what it comes down to is that they’re able to take back control of their own health through their daily decisions and actions around food which is a great gift to be able to give people.